Change Control Policy

 This IT policy, and all policies referenced herein, shall apply to all members of the University community, including faculty, students, administrative officials, staff, alumni, authorized guests, delegates, and independent contractors (the “User(s)” or “you”) who use, access, or otherwise employ, locally or remotely, the University’s IT Resources, whether individually controlled, shared, stand-alone, or networked.

 - All University IT Resources changes must be documented per the Change Control Process.

 - All changes to University IT Resources must follow the Change Control Process to ensure appropriate approval, planning, and execution.

 - Change requests may not be required for non-production (e.g., DEV, Test, QA) environments unless there is a significant upgrade or an impact.

-- Production change requests must note that the change has been successfully applied, tested, and verified in a non-production environment when an applicable environment(s) exist.
+- Production change requests must note that the change has been successfully applied, tested, and verified in a non-production environment when a suitable environment(s) exists.

-- Changes to production environments undergo impact examination before the submission of the change request per the Change Control Process.
+- Changes to production environments undergo impact examination before submitting the change request per the Change Control Process.
 This information will be used to determine the impact of the change by considering:

 - The impact the proposed change will have on business services, if it is expected to cause a widespread outage, a loss of connectivity or functionality to a specific group or groups;

 - The risk involved in not making the change;

 - The risk if the change does not go as planned; and